duck8880/EE160/Lab10/Lab10.md

   - Properly use ""**&&**"" or "**||**" in the condition in **while()** or **if()** statement:

-    The following two block of code with if statement are equivalent:
+    The following two blocks of code with if statement are equivalent:

     ```c
     if (A > 100 || A <= B) {